BellevueDSCLoyd/SBALoan/README.md

 <img src="images/loan.jpg" width ="500">

-This is my final project on SBA Loan Data.
+This is my project on SBA Loan Data.
 It provides for two predictive analytics models.
 One predicts loan repayment with a classification model and the other predicts job creation as a regression model.

 [Technical Report](https://github.com/BellevueDSCLoyd/DSC630/blob/main/FinalReport.pdf)